Description

 - Preheat the oven to 350 F. Line an 8×8 baking pan with parchment paper or grease well with non-stick cooking spray.
 Set aside.

-- In a medium-sized bowl, sift together the almond flour, coconut flour, baking powder, cinnamon, and salt until combined.
+- In a medium-sized bowl, whisk together the almond flour, tapioca flour, baking powder, cinnamon, sugar, and salt until combined.

-- Working in batches, gently add the flour mixture to the wet ingredients.
-If the batter is too thick, add 1 to 2 more ounces of milk and mix again.
+- Working in batches, gently add the dry flour mixture to the wet ingredients.

-- Fold in the blueberries and spread the batter into the prepared pan.
+- Fold in the blueberries and press the batter into the prepared pan.
 Set the pan aside while preparing the topping.

-- Bake in the preheated oven for 30 to 35 minutes or until golden brown on the edges and a toothpick inserted in the middle comes out clean.
+- Place the pan in the preheated oven for 35 to 45 minutes or until golden brown on the edges and a toothpick inserted in the middle comes out clean.
+Check progress at 30 minutes.
 For best results, cover with foil the last 5 to 10 minutes to prevent burning.
 If the middle is not cooked all the way, continue to cook covered for an additional 5 minutes or until a toothpick inserted comes out clean.

-- Store this cake in an airtight container on the countertop for up to 3 days.
+- Store this cake loosely covered in a container on the countertop for up to 2 days or store in the fridge for up to 5 days.
+Bring to room temp before serving for best texture.

 Notes